mphung1/Image-Processing/README.md

 # Image-Processing
-A program to classify some images selected randomly from collages
+This program classifies some images selected randomly from collages.
+Using UC Merced Land Use Dataset. [http://weegee.vision.ucmerced.edu/datasets/landuse.html]